-There’s one advertising strategy that’s relatively new and affordable; cars and trucks that are wrapped with graphics with information about a company.
+There’s one advertising strategy that’s relatively new and affordable.
+Fleet wraps and graphics and vehicle wraps encase a truck, car or other vehicle with information about a company.

 Fleet wraps or vehicle wraps are made from a heavy-duty vinyl material.
 The wraps are printed with text and graphics and designed to catch the attention of others on the road, providing them with information about your company’s product or service.

 Fleet wraps are an example of “out of home” or OOH advertising.
 According to the Outdoor Advertising Association of America, OOH advertising is one of the oldest forms of advertising out there.
 It pre-dates radio and television ads by years.
 Some of the earliest forms of OOH advertising were ads painted on horse-drawn carriages, which you could also consider the grandparent of today’s vinyl fleet wraps.

 One misconception business owners often have about fleet wraps is that they need to have a large company or operate a fleet with hundreds of vehicles to take advantage of the method.
 In reality, any size business can benefit from a vehicle wrap, and there are various sizes and types of wraps available to accommodate different needs.
 Some of the vehicle wraps available include: